hwmhht/hht204806/Lesson-6:-Shaders-for-the-software-renderer.md

     }
 ```

 **Uniform** is a reserved keyword in GLSL, it allows to pass constants to the shaders.
 Here I pass the matrix Projection\*ModelView and its inverse transpose to transform the normal vectors (refer to the end of the [lesson 5](https://github.com/ssloy/tinyrenderer/wiki/Lesson-5:-Moving-the-camera)).
-So, computation of the lighting intensity is the same, as before with one exception: instead of interpolating normal vectors we retrieve the information from the normal mapping texture (do not forget to transform light vector and normal vectors).
+So, computation of the lighting intensity is the same as before with one exception: instead of interpolating normal vectors we retrieve the information from the normal mapping texture (do not forget to transform light vector and normal vectors).

 ![](http://hsto.org/files/161/ecc/7c4/161ecc7c4f0147ca8ae66f0eb21baf29.png)